 Type the path manually or click and select the desired folder in the Choose Root Path dialog that opens.

 Click the Autodetect button and have JetBrains Rider detect the user home folder settings on the FTP/SFTP server and set up the root path according to them.
-The button is only enabled when you have specified your user name and password.
+The button is only enabled when you have specified your credentials.

 In the Web server URL field, type the URL address to access the server configuration root.
 The server configuration root is the highest folder in the file tree on the local or remote server accessible through the server configuration.
 For in-place servers, it is the project root.